 After the Condemnation, an emphasis on divine omnipotence was clearly seen at the University of Paris.
 Consider the following quote:

 The Condemnation gives particular emphasis to the notion of divine omnipotence.
 The notion of God’s ‘absolute power’ – his ability to act beyond the limits of nature as discerned by reason – is central to the project of reigning in the pretensions of natural human reason.9– Professor Thomas Williams

 Thomas’ critics believed that he overemphasized the intellect at the expense of the will in his theology in two ways.
 First of all, Thomas constructed a highly intellectual paradigm in describing God.
-Such a system could be construed as constraining God in a way, for how can an omnipotent, immense God be so defined and constrained within a human intellectual system?
+How can we construe such a system as constraining God in a way, for how can we define and constrain an omnipotent, immense God within a human intellectual system?

-The second way Thomas was seen as overemphasizing the intellect was in the particular way he defined the relationship between the will and the intellect.
+People saw Thomas as overemphasizing the intellect in the second way by defining the relationship between the will and the intellect in a particular manner.
 For Thomas, the intellect informs the will.
-The intellect is the adjudicator and makes the decision to act, whereas the will is just a slave of the intellect.
+The intellect is the adjudicator and makes the decision to act.
+Whereas the will is just a slave of the intellect.
 Consider the following quote by St. Thomas:

 Since good as perceived by the intellect is the object of the will, it is impossible for God to will anything but what his wisdom approves.
 This is as it were, His law of justice, in accordance with which His will is right and just.
 Hence, what He does according to His will He does justly: as we do justly when we do according to the law.
 But whereas law comes to us from some higher power, God is a law unto Himself.– St. Thomas Aquinas, Summa Theologica, First Part, Question 21, first article reply to Obj.
 2